CERT-Polska/karton/docs/what_new.rst

 What changed in Karton 4.0.0
 ----------------------------

-Karton-System and core servicies are still compatible with both 3.x and 2.x versions.
+Karton-System and core services are still compatible with both 3.x and 2.x versions.

 * ``SHA256`` is evaluated always when :class:`Resource` is created.
 If you already know it and don't want it to be recalculated, pass the hash to the constructor via ``sha256=`` argument.